jfarmer/exercises-js-basic-syntax/exercises/find-second-largest-number/README.md

 - A stack of 20 cards with random numbers written on one side, all face down

-Your friend then asks you to find the largest number in the stack of index cards and hand them a sticky note with the answer written on it.
+Your friend then asks you to find the second-largest number in the stack of index cards and hand them a sticky note with the answer written on it.

 You have two tasks: